In The Neighbourhood

 YOUR CONCERT EXPERIENCE

 Prelude events are free pre-concert events, designed to enrich your concert experience.
-They can take different forms, ranging from Q&A sessions to pre-concert talks, panel discussions and Open Stage performances.
+They can take different forms, ranging from Q&A sessions to pre-concert talks, panel discussions and informal performances.

 CMNZ is pleased to provide opportunities for our young tertiary level musicians to learn from our touring artists.